Shopify Review 2023

 Selling On Multiple Sales Channels With Shopify

-Integrations are available for additional marketplaces, like Etsy and Walmart Marketplace.
+Integrations are available for additional marketplaces, such as Etsy and Walmart Marketplace.

 You can add a Buy Button sales channel in your Shopify admin and then create buy buttons for a product or a collection.
 Just copy the automatically generated code and plug it into the webpage or post where you want the button to appear.
 Before you place the button, you can customize its appearance and functions.